autoGLM/RAGE/ragepaper.md

 ## Chapter 2: Technology Overview

-### What is RAGE?
+### What is <a href="https//rage.pythai.net">RAGE</a>
-RAGE, or Retrieval Augmented Generative Engine, is a sophisticated AI framework that enhances the capabilities of generative models by integrating advanced retrieval techniques.
-This hybrid approach allows RAGE to access and analyze real-time information from extensive databases and online sources, ensuring the outputs are both accurate and contextually relevant.
-By combining real-time data retrieval with dynamic learning and adaptive response generation, RAGE sets a new standard in artificial intelligence applications.
+RAGE, or Retrieval Augmented Generative Engine, is a sophisticated AI framework that enhances the capabilities of generative models by integrating advanced retrieval techniques for dynamic learning. hybrid RAGE makes access and analyze real-time information from extensive databases and online sources, ensuring the outputs are both accurate and contextually relevant.  combining real-time data retrieval with dynamic learning and adaptive response generation, RAGE sets a new standard in augmented applications development.

 #### Core Components